mikemccracken/mikemccracken.github.com/source/_posts/2012-08-15-no-more-wordpress.markdown

 time to mess with things like upgrading wordpress.

 So I'm going with octopress on github user pages.
-I like generating a static site from text files, and github pages are sort of convenient.
+I like generating a static site from text files, and github pages are sort of convenient. (sort of)